University of Michigan

-Education and Mentoring Group (EMG): MICHR’s Education and Mentoring Group (EMG) provides multidisciplinary education, career development, and mentoring programs for members of clinical and translational research teams across U-M. Offerings include: 1) mentored research programs comprising (1a) the Mentored Clinical Scientists Career Development Program (MICHR K), (1b) the Postdoctoral Translational Scholars Program, (1c) the Pathways to Engagement program for faculty preparing for community engaged research projects, and (1d) a pre-doctoral Summer Immersion program; 2) a Master of Science in Clinical Research program; 3) educational and training initiatives including (3a) clinical trials training for faculty and staff, (3b) mentoring education and training, and also instruction in (3c) scientific writing and (3d) research methods; 4) research and evaluation studies to demonstrate the impact of our competency-based approach to education; and 5) consultation to other U-M units regarding educational initiatives.
+Education and Mentoring Group (EMG): MICHR’s Education and Mentoring Group (EMG) provides multidisciplinary education, career development, and mentoring programs for members of clinical and translational research teams across U-M. Offerings include: 1) mentored research programs comprising (1a) the Mentored Clinical Scientists Career Development Program (MICHR K), (1b) postdoctoral translational science training, and (1c) a pre-doctoral Summer Research Immersion program; 2) a Master of Science in Clinical Research program; 3) educational and training initiatives including (3a) clinical trials training for faculty and staff, (3b) translational research training workshops for clinicians engaged in research projects, and (3c) mentoring education and training, as well as instruction in (3d) scientific writing, (3e) research methods, and (3f) responsible conduct of research; 4) research and evaluation studies to demonstrate the impact of our competency-based approach to education; and 5) consultation to other U-M units regarding educational initiatives.

-Pilot Grant Program (PGP): MICHR’s Pilot Grant Program (PGP) offers funding to facilitate and support innovative research across the translational spectrum (bench to bedside, bedside to practice, practice to policy).
-The PGP currently hosts six different funding mechanisms that are designed to support faculty along their career trajectories from obtaining their first extramural grants all the way to large, team-based initiatives.
-PGP award amounts range from $5,000 to $100,000.
-Since inception, the PGP has awarded $23.7 million, and awardees have self-reported $220 million in subsequent funding.
+Pilot Grant Program (PGP): MICHR’s Pilot Grant Program (PGP) offers funding to facilitate and support innovative research across the translational spectrum.
+The specific funding mechanisms are continually evolving to align with emerging needs and priorities.
+Since inception, the PGP has awarded $28 million, and awardees have self-reported $382 million in subsequent funding and 700 publications.

 Research Development Core (RDC): MICHR’s Research Development Core (RDC) offers no-cost consultation and grant editing services to investigators during all stages of proposal development.
 During consultations, the RDC team advises on hypotheses, specific aims, study design, biostatistics, future research directions, and grantsmanship; matches research ideas with funding sources; and suggests potential collaborators and mentors.
-RDC’s grant editors review proposals and provide edits to strengthen clarity, flow, and grammar.
-Since 2011, RDC has provided support for 1100 grant proposals and research ideas resulting in $141 million in external funding.
+RDC’s grant editors review proposals and provide edits and comments to strengthen clarity, flow, and grammar.
+Since 2011, RDC has provided support for 1200 grant proposals and research ideas resulting in $198 million in extramural funding.

-Biostatistics Group: MICHR’s Biostatistics Group offers consultation, collaboration, and mentoring throughout the lifecycle of a study.
-Services include grant proposal and protocol review, study implementation, and manuscript development.
-MICHR’s faculty and staff biostatisticians provide expertise in research design, randomization scheme development and implementation, data analysis planning and implementation, data quality assessment, and database review.
-Initial consultations are free of charge.
-Biostatisticians will serve as study co-investigators, team statisticians, or statistical analysts for a fee.
+Biostatistics Program: MICHR’s Biostatistics Program offers consultation, collaboration, and mentoring throughout the lifecycle of a study.
+Services include study implementation, and abstract and manuscript development.
+MICHR’s faculty and staff biostatisticians provide expertise in randomization scheme development and implementation, development and implementation of statistical analysis plans, data quality assessment, and database review.
+Biostatisticians will serve as study co-investigators, team statisticians, or statistical analysts.

-Participant Recruitment Program: MICHR’s Participant Recruitment Program provides an array of services for research teams needing support to recruit, enroll, and retain participants.
-The Recruitment Program offers consultations to faculty and other research team members and can conduct recruitment analysis and strategic planning.
+Participant Recruitment (PR) Program: MICHR’s Participant Recruitment (PR) Program provides an array of services for research teams needing support to recruit, enroll, and retain participants.
+PR offers consultations to faculty and other research team members and can conduct recruitment analysis and strategic planning.
 This includes developing robust recruitment plans, creating timelines, and estimating costs.
-The Participant Recruitment Program also maintains UMHealthResearch.org, an engaged volunteer registry, which provides research teams with a database of >40,000 individuals interested in research participation as well as a portal where study teams can advertise their studies and give them a place to reside on-line.
+PR also maintains UMHealthResearch.org, an engaged volunteer registry, which provides research teams with a database of >70,000 individuals interested in research participation as well as a portal where study teams can advertise their studies and give them a place to reside on-line.
 The database recommends studies to participants on topics of interest to them and recommends participants to research teams based on participants’ responses to health profile questions.
-The program also offers assistance with the creation of professional quality marketing and advertising materials as well as assists teams with paid targeted social media advertising and community outreach.
+The program also offers assistance with the creation of professional quality marketing and advertising materials, and assists teams with paid targeted social media advertising and community outreach.

-Clinical Research Management (CRM): MICHR’s Clinical Research Management (CRM) group provides the highest quality operational and regulatory support for single and multi-center clinical studies in accordance with Standard Operating Procedures, Good Clinical Practice, and appropriate regulatory requirements.
-The CRM team includes Certified Clinical Research Professionals with experience in both clinical research and project management.
-CRM can staff can be engaged to design project databases built for efficient collection, management, and analysis of research data.
+Clinical Research Management (CRM): MICHR’s Clinical Research Management (CRM) Program provides the highest quality operational and regulatory support for single and multi-center clinical studies in accordance with standard operating procedures, good clinical practice, and appropriate regulatory requirements.
+The CRM team includes certified clinical research professionals with experience in both clinical research and project management.
+CRM staff can be engaged to design project databases built for efficient collection, management, and analysis of research data.
 CRM also provides study monitoring services for clinical trials, including IND/IDE required monitoring.
 Services include site initiation, interim, and close-out visits; pre- and post-audit reviews; and NIH/DoD preparation visits.
-In addition, CRM provides study teams with mentoring focused on data management and study management activities, as well as assistance with registration of clinical trials in the ClinicalTrials.gov Protocol Registration and Results System.
+In addition, CRM provides study teams with consultations focused on data management and study management activities, as well as assistance with registration of clinical trials in the ClinicalTrials.gov Protocol Registration and Results System.

 Institute for Healthcare Policy & Innovation (IHPI)

-Overview: The Institute for Healthcare Policy and Innovation (IHPI) is the nation’s largest university-based group of health services researchers, uniting more than 600 University of Michigan (U-M) faculty members across diverse disciplines to solve complex and timely healthcare policy and practice challenges.
-IHPI members represent 15 U-M schools and colleges on the main Ann Arbor campus, and several academic units on U-M’s Flint and Dearborn campuses.
+Overview: The Institute for Healthcare Policy and Innovation (IHPI) is the nation’s largest university-based group of health services researchers, uniting more than 670 University of Michigan (U-M) faculty members to solve complex and timely challenges across healthcare policy and practice.
+IHPI members represent diverse disciplines across 15 U-M schools and colleges on the main Ann Arbor campus, and several academic units on U-M’s Flint and Dearborn campuses.
 The Institute strategically aligns broad expertise across such fields as medicine, public health, nursing, social work, public policy, engineering, business, dentistry, law, information, pharmacy, social sciences, and more.
-IHPI also encompasses 24 health services research-focused U-M centers and programs, many of which predate the Institute and originally provided the collective momentum to establish it.
+IHPI also encompasses 31 U-M health services research-focused centers and programs, many of which predate the Institute and originally provided the collective momentum to establish it.
 The U-M Board of Regents approved the creation of IHPI in May 2011.

 Mission, Vision, and Strategic Priorities: The Institute’s mission is to enhance the health and well-being of local, national, and global populations through innovative, interdisciplinary health services research.
-The Institute strives to inform public and private efforts to optimize the quality, safety, equity, and affordability of healthcare services through: Collaboration (Intellectual Synergies), Evidence (Novel Research Ideas & Approaches), and Impact (Public & Private Partnerships).
+The Institute strives to inform public and private efforts to optimize the quality, safety, equity, and affordability of healthcare services through collaboration (intellectual synergies), evidence (novel research ideas and approaches), and impact (public and private partnerships).

-IHPI’s strategic priorities include the areas of healthcare reform, opioid policy, healthy aging, health equity, Medicaid policy, value in healthcare, healthcare safety, and precision health.
-Another core focus of IHPI is developing the next generation of healthcare leaders and scientists.
-As such, the Institute provides strong support to early stage investigators through mentorship from senior scientists; forging connections with experts in innovative methodological and analytical approaches; and offering regular seminars and workshops to share state-of-the-science evidence within health services research and help build research, policy engagement, and leadership skills.
-The Institute is also one of six host sites for the National Clinician Scholars Program, which trains clinicians as change agents driving policy-relevant research and partnerships to improve health and health care.
+IHPI’s strategic research and policy priorities are focused in the areas of aging and Medicare; child and adolescent health; COVID-19; healthcare delivery and financing; health equity and disparities; Medicaid; mental and behavioral health; opioid and substance use; prevention and population health; quality, safety, and value; telehealth and health IT; and women's health.
+Developing the next generation of healthcare leaders and scientists is another core focus of IHPI.
+As such, the Institute provides strong support to early-stage investigators through mentorship from senior scientists; forging connections with experts in innovative methodological and analytical approaches; and offering regular seminars and workshops to share state-of-the-science evidence within health services research and help strengthen research, policy engagement, and leadership skills.
+The Institute is also one of six host sites for the National Clinician Scholars Program, which trains clinicians as change agents driving policy-relevant research and partnerships to improve health and healthcare.

 Fast Forward Medical Innovation (FFMI)